Everything you need to know before traveling to Denmark for a live football experience.

 FC Midtjylland was founded in 1999 as a result of two minor clubs getting together to create a greater force to compete on the national level, as many other Danish football clubs have done.
 FC Midtjylland is made up of the former local clubs Herning Fremad and Ikast FS.

 FC Midtjylland played their first season in the second best Danish division, which they won and were promoted to the Superliga for their second season.
 In 2015, the club won the first of two Danish championships (so far).
-Four appearances in the Cup final all finished without victory for FC Midtjylland.
+Five appearances in the Danish Cup final with one victory (2019) for FC Midtjylland.

 Their best European result for the club was in in 2015-2016 season, when the club reached the group stage of the Europa League, finished second after Italian side Napoli, and faced Manchester United in the round of 32, losing 6-3 in aggregated score.